Why everyone’s playing online poker in Thailand

 - Retirement / Marriage / Work Permit

 If you happen to be over 50 visas are easy, cheap and extendable within the country, no need for border runs.
 Marrying a Thai has the same result, as does having a job here (e.g. English teacher, or one poker player opened a western food delivery business ‘Paleo Robbie’.
 Another manages Club Electric Blue, a Patpong gogo bar.)

 2+2er Binbs wrote some great blog posts on poker in Thailand

-Technically it's not a visa but a 'visa waiver' but yes you get stamped for 30 days free just by turning up at the airport (actually 29 days as they count the first day as day 1 not day 0).
-You don't have to pay a fee or apply online for anything (as you do for e.g. Vietnam).
+Technically it’s not a visa but a ‘visa waiver’ but yes you get stamped for 30 days free just by turning up at the airport.
+You don’t have to pay a fee or apply online for anything (as you do for e.g. Vietnam).

-Your 29 days visa-free can be extended for another 30 (actually 30 this time not 29) for 1900 Baht at any immigration building, e.g. in Bangkok that's on Chaeng Wattana Soi 7.
+Your 30 days visa-free can be extended for another 30 for a small fee at any immigration building, e.g. in Bangkok that’s on Chaeng Wattana Soi 7.